-Can wine quality be ‘predicted’ through the use of machine learning?
+Can wine quality be ‘predicted’ using machine learning?

-When it comes to winemaking and wine choosing, know how is everything.
-No machine can ever replace a vintner’s well trained palate, nor the knowledge which has been passed from generation to generation within a family of wine savvy gourmet producers.
+When it comes to winemaking, know how is everything.
+No machine can ever replace a vintner’s palate, nor the knowledge which has been passed from generation to generation within a family of wine savvy gourmet producers.
 Not everybody in the wine industry has the same amount of knowledge.
-Nor can every vineyard afford the same level of wine connoisseur’s as wine managers that the Château Mouton-Rothschild vineyard can afford.
+Nor can every vineyard afford the same level of wine connoisseur’s as wine managers that the Chateau Mouton-Rothschild vineyard can afford.

 In May 2016, Sotheby’s New York auctioned 20,000 bottles of fine and rare wine.
 The seller was billionaire collector William Koch.
 The cellar went for a total of $21.9 million, surpassing the presale high estimate by 46 percent.
 And among the star wines sold were 10 bottles of Château Mouton-Rothschild 1945.
 They went for $343,000, therefore doubling the presale estimate of $120,000.